TURN CITY HALL "INSIDE OUT" TO EMPOWER COMMUNITIES

 Close the city’s pay equity gap until wages between men and women are 100% equal.
 Ensure gender equity in city staffing and contracting.
 End the city’s rape kit backlog by prioritizing funding to #endthebacklog over vanity projects.
 Preserve and protect our full range of reproductive rights and options that are some of the country’s strongest.
 Strengthen anti-domestic violence and human trafficking programs in APD.
 Promote family-friendly policies within the city, including accommodations for breastfeeding mothers in the workplace and in the justice system.
 Implement sick leave and family leave guarantees along with incentives for city contractors to support these policies.

-POWER ABQ WITH SOLAR AND WIND
+POWER ABQ WITH CLEAN ENERGY

 ENSURE RACE AND GENDER EQUITY